 - The approval of a drug for the treatment of T-cell leukemia and lymphomas in Japan

-Dozens of experimental therapies based on discoveries made by CT investigators and other MECC members are now under development, including those in a special Phase I/II initiative.
+Dozens of experimental therapies based on discoveries made by CT investigators and other MECCC members are now under development, including those in a special Phase I/II initiative.
 Some examples are:

 - Transition-state analogue inhibitors (drugs that exploit unique molecular features for tight binding and inhibition of an enzyme), including several that impact epigenetic processes, for the treatment of leukemia as well as breast, prostate, and head and neck cancers.